 Traditional laboratory experiences provide opportunities to demonstrate how science is constant, historic, probabilistic, and replicable.
-Although there are no fixed steps that all scientists follow, scientific investigations usually involve collections of relevant evidence, the use of logical reasoning, the application of imagination to devise hypotheses, and explanations to make sense of collected evidence.
+Although there are no fixed steps that all scientists follow, scientific investigations typically involve asking questions, developing and using models, planning and carrying-out investigations, analyzing and interpreting data, using mathematical and computational thinking, constructing explanations, engaging in argument from evidence and obtaining, evaluating and communicating information.
 Student engagement in scientific investigation provides background for understanding the nature of scientific inquiry.
-In addition, the science process skills necessary for inquiry are acquired through active experience.
+In addition, the science process skills necessary for inquiry are acquired through active experience and exploration of phenomenon.
 The process skills support development of reasoning and problem-solving ability and are the core of scientific methodologies.